mbursztein/NovaceneAI/wp-content/plugins/301-redirects/readme.txt

 === 301 Redirects ===
-Contributors: WebFactory, wpreset, googlemapswidget, underconstructionpage
+Contributors: WebFactory
-Tags: 301 redirect, redirects, redirect url, redirect, redirection, seo, 302 redirect, 404, 404 redirect, 301
+Tags: 301 redirect, redirects, redirect url, redirect, redirection, seo, 302 redirect, 404, 404 redirect, 301, 302
 Requires at least: 4.0
-Tested up to: 5.4
+Tested up to: 5.5
-Stable tag: 0.4
+Stable tag: 0.5
 Requires PHP: 5.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Quickly create & manage 301 redirects.
-Simple to use & validate redirects.
+Simple to use and validate redirects.

 == Description ==
 A perfect plugin for **creating a new site from an old site** or changing the domain name and managing all of the redirects and broken URLs.